-The following shall apply to ensure the health, safety, and welfare of observers deployed pursuant to ICCAT ROPs established in the Recommendation by ICCAT on a Program for Transshipment (Rec.
-16-15\) and the Recommendation by ICCAT amending the Recommendation 18-02 establishing a multi-annual management plan for bluefin tuna in the eastern Atlantic and the Mediterranean (Rec.
-19-04\\):
+The following shall apply to ensure the health, safety, and welfare of observers deployed pursuant to ICCAT ROPs established in the Recommendation by ICCAT on a Program for Transshipment [Rec.
+16-15] and the Recommendation by ICCAT Amending the Recommendation 14-04 on Bluefin Tuna in the Eastern Atlantic and Mediterranean [Rec.
+17-07]:

 - 1. The observer provider shall provide or ensure observers have received safety training before they are deployed on a vessel for the first time and at appropriate intervals thereafter.
 Such training program must, at a minimum, meet the International Maritime Organization (IMO) safety training standards. - 2.
-Before deploying an observer on a vessel for a trip, the observer provider shall ensure the observer is issued the following safety equipment: - a) an independent two-way satellite communication device suitable for use at sea and a waterproof personal life-saving beacon, which may consist of a single device such as a Satellite Emergency Notification Device, or a combination of an independent two-way satellite-based device, (e.g. an inReach messaging device) and a personal locator beacon (e.g., a ResQ Link device); and
+Before deploying an observer on a vessel for a trip, the observer provider shall ensure the observer is issued the following safety equipment: - a) an independent two-way satellite communication device and a waterproof personal life-saving beacon, which may consist of a single device such as a Satellite Emergency Notification Device, or a combination of an independent two-way satellite-based device, (e.g. an inReach messaging device) and a personal locator beacon (e.g., a ResQ Link device); and - b) other safety equipment, such as personal flotation devices (PFDs) and immersion suits, appropriate to the specific fishing operations and activities, including ocean area and distance from shore.